voltrb/volt/Readme.md

 For example when a user clicks to add a new todo item to a todo list, we might create a JavaScript object to represent the todo item, then add an item to the list's DOM.
 A lot of work needs to be done to make sure that the JavaScript object and the DOM always stay in sync.

-Recently the idea of "reactive programming" has been used to simplify maintaining the DOM.
+The idea of "reactive programming" has been used to simplify maintaining the DOM.
 The idea is instead of having event handlers that manage a model (or JavaScript object) and manage the DOM, we have event handlers that manage reactive data models.
 We describe our DOM layer in a declarative way so that it automatically knows how to render our data models.

 ## Reactive Value's